What Are Millipedes?

 • Vacuum: You can use a vacuum to remove these pests from your home.
 Make sure the bag is sealed before placing it in a trash bin with a tightly fitted lid.

-• Indoor Spray: Using a plant-based insecticide spray can help eliminate millipedes in your home.
-Our Maggie’s Farm Simply Effective™ Home Bug Spray kills on contact, while providing you with residual repellency.
-Spraying common entry points can help prevent millipedes from entering your home.
+• Indoor Spray: Using a plant-based insecticide spray can help to eliminate millipedes in your home.
+Our Home Bug Spray kills pests, while providing you with residual repellency protection.
+Spraying common entry points can help to prevent millipedes from entering your home.

 • Create a Protective Barrier: Spraying the perimeter of your yard or garden with our Yard Bug Spray can create a protective barrier that deters millipedes from entering your yard.
 It will also help to kill millipedes when sprayed directly.

 Millipedes may enjoy hanging out in your yard and home, but you don’t have to let them.
 Taking the time to pest-proof your home and yard can help you avoid an infestation.
 If pests are giving you a fit, we want to help!
-Check out our Maggie’s Farm Simply Effective Pest Control products for a more environmentally and family-friendly solution.
+Check out our Maggie’s Farm Simply Effective Pest Control products for a more environmentally and family-friendly solution when used as directed.

 Leave a comment